John Gaw Meem:

 La Fonda on the Plaza, Santa Fe Room

 No admission fee, but reservations required.
+RSVP Required (sign up on this page by adding to cart)

 Dr. Bellmore will speak on John Gaw Meem, New Mexico's most prominent historic architect, who popularized the Spanish Pueblo Revival and Territorial regional architectural styles.
 Meem was an Arts and Crafts architect, espousing many of the primary tenets of the Arts and Crafts Movement in England including a focus on historic preservation; regionalism; unity of design; small, practical houses; and progressive ideas about community and contribution.